Harmonica from Home - with Alex Lacquement

 With so much learning having to happen from home I've been thinking about ways that young students can still acquire musical skills from home that will set them up for success in making social music.
 Having spent over a decade teaching beginning string players I know that keeping a violin, viola, or cello in good condition, having to learn how to tune the instrument and the mere cost of having to own/ rent one are all big barriers in successful home education and growth on those instruments.

 Here enters the harmonica and why there are many pros to group harmonica classes!
-The instrument is: small, affordable, doesn't require tuning, has an easy barrier of entry to melody and melody and chord playing, provides embouchure and breathing techniques related to playing other wind instruments and... the instrument has a unique place in the history of American music due to the innovative styles of playing thanks to American Blues Music artists.
+The instrument is: small, affordable, doesn't require tuning, has an easy barrier of entry to melody and melody and chord playing, provides embouchure and breathing techniques related to playing other wind instruments and... the instrument has a unique place in the history of American music due to the innovative styles of playing thanks to American Blues Music artists, like DeFord Bailey who was the first performer to be introduced on the Grand Ole Opry.

-While the harmonica is quite different from the string instruments, the skills that I will be educating will be able to be applied to social music making with others in the future.
-The factors and need for social distancing brought on by COVID 19 make distanced learning of string instruments much more complicated at home.
+While the harmonica is quite different from the string instruments, the skills that I have been teaching will be able to be applied to social music making with others in the future.
+The factors and need for social distancing brought on by COVID 19 make distanced learning on string instruments much more complicated at home.
 So, I am proposing this "Harmonica from Home" course as a creative an innovative way of bringing instrumental music to young and growing musicians.
 I have been playing the harmonica for roughly seven years now and love the peculiarities of this miniaturely sized instrument with so many possibilities.

 Here's a link to a clip of me performing on the harmonica at The Strathmore Mansion with one of my musical collaborators, Brad Kolodner.
 Find the harmonica music at 25:25